Digvijaysinhji Ranjitsinhji Jadeja

-Sir Digvijaysinhji Ranjitsinhji Jadeja GCSI GCIE (18 September 1895 – 3 February 1966) was the Maharaja Jam Sahib of Nawanagar from 1933 to 1966, succeeding his uncle, the famed cricketer Ranjitsinhji.
+Sir Digvijaysinhji Ranjitsinhji Jadeja GCSI GCIE (18 September 1895 – 3 February 1966), known widely in Poland as the Good Maharaja (Polish: Dobry Maharadża) was the ruling Maharaja Jam Sahib of Nawanagar (present day Jamnagar) succeeding his uncle, the famed cricketer Ranjitsinhji.
+He ruled Nawanagar from 1933 to 1947 when Nawanagar was merged into the United State of Kathiawar, after which he held his title nominally.

-Early life and military career
+In the midst of World War II, Jadeja is personally credited for saving around a thousand Polish orphans between 1942 and 1946, following the Invasion of Poland.
+While serving as the Hindu delegate to the British war cabinet he convinced members of the Red Cross and Anders' Army to transport the orphans to Jamnagar, where he provided them with food, shelter, clothes, education, and medical care in the nearby coastal village of Balachadi.
+Following the Surrender of Germany, the orphans were returned to Poland.

+In 2011, Jadeja was posthumously bestowed the Commander's Cross of the Order of Merit by the President of Poland, and is honoured at the Good Maharaja Square in Warsaw.

+Biography

-Ranjitsinhji, a Chandravanshi Rajput, was born at Sadodar, Gujarat on 18 September 1895 during the British Raj, nephew of the famed cricketer K.S.
-Ranjitsinhji.
-He was educated at The Rajkumar College, Rajkot, in Saurashtra, then at Malvern College and University College London.
+Digvijaysinhji Ranjitsinhji Jadeja was born on 18 September 1895 in the village of Sadodar (present-day Gujarat) during the British Raj.
+He was the nephew of the famed cricketer and Maharaja, Ranjitsinhji.
+He attended Rajkumar College in Rajkot as well as Malvern College and University College London.

-Commissioned as second lieutenant in the British Army in 1919, Digvijaysinhji enjoyed a military career for over two decades.
-Attached to the 125th Napier's Rifles (now 5th Battalion (Napier's), The Rajputana Rifles) in 1920, he served with the Egyptian Expeditionary Force, subsequently receiving a promotion to Lieutenant in 1921.
+Commissioned as second lieutenant in the British Indian Army in 1919, Jadeja enjoyed a military career for over a decade.
+Attached to the 125th Napier's Rifles (now 5th Battalion (Napier's), Rajputana Rifles) in 1920, he served with the Egyptian Expeditionary Force, subsequently receiving a promotion to Lieutenant in 1921.
 He then served with the Waziristan Field Force from 1922 to 1924; after a promotion to captain in 1929, he retired from the army in 1931.
 However, he would continue to receive honorary promotions in the Indian Army until 1947, ending with the rank of lieutenant-general.

-Two years later, Digvijaysinhji succeeded his uncle, who had adopted him as his heir.
-From 1939 until his demise, he was the longest serving President of Governing Council of The Rajkumar College, Rajkot.

 Maharaja Jam Sahib

-Upon the passing of his uncle, Digvijaysinhji became Maharaja Jam Sahib in 1933, continuing his uncle's policies of development and public service.
-Knighted in 1935, Sir Digvijaysinhji joined the Chamber of Princes, leading it as president from 1937 to 1943.
+Following the death of his uncle, Jadeja became Maharaja Jam Sahib in 1933, continuing his uncle's policies of development and public service.
+Knighted in 1935, Sir Jadeja joined the Chamber of Princes, leading it as president from 1937 to 1943.
 Upholding the cricketing tradition of his uncle, he served as President of the Board of Control for Cricket in India in 1937–1938 and was a member of several prominent sporting clubs.
 He had previously played a single first-class match during the 1933–34 season, captaining Western India against the MCC during its tour of India and Ceylon.
 He scored 0 and 6 in his two innings, in what was also the only first-class match played by his brother, Pratapsinhji.
-During the Second World War, Sir Digvijaysinhji served on the Imperial War Cabinet and the National Defence Council, along with the Pacific War Council.
+During the Second World War, Sir Jadeja served on the Imperial War Cabinet and the National Defence Council, along with the Pacific War Council.